GWUvision/AMOSEast/README.md

 ### Comments and Updates

-If you would like to contribute to the repository:
+If you would like to contribute to the repository or use the repository for your own scientific reasons:

--   Fork the repository
+-   Fork the repository & clone the repository to your local computer

--   Install virtualenv `pip install virtualenv`
+-   (OPTIONAL) Install virtual environment `pip install virtualenv`

--   Create a virtualenv `virtualenv -p python3 env`
+-   (OPTIONAL) Create a virtualenv `virtualenv -p python3 env`

--   Activate the virtualenv `source env/bin/activate`
+-   (OPTIONAL) Activate the virtualenv `source env/bin/activate`

 -   Install the necessary python libraries `pip install -r requirements.txt`

 -   Export the database url: `export DATABASE_URL="postgresql://user:password@localhost/database"`

 -   Change directory to flaskapp `cd flaskapp`

--   Initalize the database `python manage.py db init`
+-   Initialize the database `python manage.py db init`

 -   Migrate the database `python manage.py db migrate`

 -   Upgrade the database `python manage.py db upgrade`

 -   Go back to home directory `cd ..`

--   Add cameras to the database: `cd csv_data` & `python csvtopostgres.py`
+-   Add cameras to the database: `cd csv_data` THEN `python csvtopostgres.py`

 -   If that does not work, use setup.txt and copy the command to directly add cameras: `psql -c "\copy cameras FROM '/your/full/path/to/data.csv' delimiter ',' csv header"`

 -   Go back to home directory `cd ..`

--   Run imagedownloader to capture images: `cd flaskapp` & `python imagedownload.py`
+-   Run imagedownloader to capture images: `cd flaskapp` THEN `python imagedownload.py`

--   Run the flask app and visit the url: `python manage.py runserver` & visit the [url](localhost:5000)
+-   Run the flask app and visit the url: `python manage.py runserver` THEN visit the [url](http://localhost:5000/)

 ### Future Goals:

 -   Integrate with [Google Vision API](https://cloud.google.com/vision/)
 -   Able to rate images on _wow factor_